decretist/Dissertation/Chapter1/chapter1.md

 up the pope as the only superior who could judge a bishop.
 This was convenient, because while popes in the ninth century had considerable moral authority north of the Alps, they had little real power.
-The intent of the forgers\' program therefore was to render bishops effectively impervious to judgment.
-The collections that resulted from this effort, the so-called Pseudo-Isidorian *Decretals* and *Benedictus Levita*, were accepted everywhere as genuine in an age lacking any serious historical-critical awareness, and survived to become important sources for canonical collectors in the eleventh century.[^49] Many of these forged canons eventually found their way into Gratian\'s *Decretum*.
+The intent of the forgers' program therefore was to render bishops effectively impervious to judgment.
+The collections that resulted from this effort, the so-called Pseudo-Isidorian *Decretals* and *Benedictus Levita*, were accepted everywhere as genuine in an age lacking any serious historical-critical awareness, and survived to become important sources for canonical collectors in the eleventh century.[^49] Many of these forged canons eventually found their way into Gratian's *Decretum*.

 The reform papacy that reached its apogee with the pontificate of